 Most e-mail programs are designed for communicating with your mail server and letting you read and write messages-not for storing all your old mail.
 By cleaning out your mail program's database, you can remove some clutter from its mailbox list and speed it up.
-EagleFiler preserves the entire message source, including headers and attachments.
+EagleFiler preserves the entire message source, including headers and attachments, as well as MailTags6.
 But cleaning it out doesn't have to mean lots of time wasted trying to predict which messages you might need in the future.
 Disk space is plentiful-just archive all your old mail into EagleFiler.
 Later, you'll be able to find what you need with a quick search.
 Meanwhile, the archived messages will no longer be slowing down Spotlight searches of your files and current messages.
+Nor will they slow down and fill up your Time Machine backups.